-- Syracuse University College of Law, J.D., magna cum laude
+- Syracuse University School of Law, J.D., magna cum laude

 - Cornell University, B.A.

-Eric has been selected by his peers for inclusion in Best Lawyers® and was named the Best Lawyers® 2014 Litigation – ERISA "Lawyer of the Year" in Rochester, NY.
-Eric has also been recognized as a “Super Lawyer” in Employee Benefits/ERISA law by Super Lawyers magazine.
+Eric has been selected by his peers for inclusion in The Best Lawyers in America© 2016 in the field of Employee Benefits (ERISA) Law.
+He has been listed in Best Lawyers in America since 2012.
+He was named the Best Lawyers® 2014 Litigation – ERISA “Lawyer of the Year” in Rochester, NY.

 Eric is a member of the Monroe County Bar Association and the American Bar Association (Section of Taxation, Employee Benefits Committee).

 Eric Paley is a member of the firm’s Employee Benefits team and practice group co-leader of the Labor & Employment practice group.
 He advises clients on how to comply with the laws governing their employee benefits programs.

 I work primarily (though not exclusively) with a wide range of nonprofit organizations—hospitals/health systems, colleges/universities, iconic arts/cultural institutions, trade associations and social service agencies.
 Nonprofits are much different animals than for-profit companies.
 My appreciation for those differences coupled with my vast experience in the sector give me a unique perspective on the issues my clients are facing and allow me to be a more effective advisor.

 Focusing on ERISA fiduciary compliance